Find Affordable College Courses

 West Hartford, CT

-The in-demand bachelor’s degree programs at University of Saint Joseph helped the school earn the #4 place on this year’s ranking of the most popular public health schools in Connecticut.
-Located in the large suburb of West Hartford, USJ is a private not-for-profit college with a small student population.
+Out of the 4 schools in Connecticut that were part of this year’s ranking, University of Saint Joseph landed the # 4 spot on the list.
+Located in the suburb of West Hartford, USJ is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, public health majors at USJ accumulate an average of around $27,786 in student debt.

-Read full report on Public Health at University of Saint Joseph
+Full Public Health at University of Saint Joseph Report

 Best Public Health Colleges in the New England Region

-Explore all the Most Popular Public Health Colleges in the New England Area or other specific states within that region.
+Explore all the Most Popular Public Health Schools in the New England Area or other specific states within that region.

 State Degrees Awarded